Fish in Meitei culture: Saroi Khangba (Ritual to Appease Dark Gods)

-In earthquake
+Earthquakes

 The Meitei people have a unique tradition tied to earthquakes.
 During such events, they utter the word "chak-nga," which translates to "rice-fish."
 This reflects their belief that rice and fish, essential for survival, should always be available during times of crisis.
 From a young age, children are taught to recite this word as a prayer to God whenever an earthquake strikes, emphasizing the cultural significance of resilience and sustenance in challenging times.
 It's a powerful reminder of the role food plays in their traditions and values.

 In popular culture

 Emoinu Fish Fest

-The Emoinu Fish Fest or Imoinu Fish Fair, held every January at Hapta Kangjeibung, offers around 80,000 kilograms (in 2025), 50,000 kg (in 2023) of fish for religious and everyday needs during the Imoinu Iratpa festival.
+The Emoinu Fish Fest or Imoinu Fish Fair, held every January at Hapta Kangjeibung, offers around 80000 kg of fish (as of 2025) for religious and everyday needs during the Imoinu Iratpa festival.
 It also provides seasonal fruits and vegetables for rituals.
 Popular fish like Sareng are sold at affordable prices.
-Celebrated on the 12th day of the Meitei lunar month of Wakching, this fair honors Emoinu (Imoinu), the goddess of wealth, while supporting traditions and local farming.
+Celebrated on the 12th day of the Meitei month of Wakching, this fair honors Emoinu, the goddess of wealth, while supporting traditions and local farming.